- (AD) We have been kindly gifted the product, all thoughts and opinions are our own.

 The shoulder pads have an anti-slip coating and contrary to a couple of negative reviews we read I found it very easily to tighten the 5-point harness.

 There are two recline settings in rearward facing mode, and four when forward facing which offers versatility and comfort.
 With the headrest, it supported my daughter’s head very nicely.
 It fit quite close but as you raise the headrest it automatically widens which means it won’t be too snug as she grows.

 Down to the nitty-gritty.

 - Product dimensions: l 55cm x w 48-52.6cm x h 66-85.5cm

 - Product weight: 13.92kg

-The main thing I would change about the seat would be for it to have ISOFIX installation both rearward and forward facing for the earlier stages.
-In a smaller car its size may be cumbersome but in terms of value for money, this one-off purchase is a great long term investment for any family!
+The main thing I would change about the seat would be for it to have ISOFIX installation both rearward and forward facing for the earlier stages like this car seat.
+In a smaller car, it’s size may be cumbersome but in terms of value for money, this one-off purchase is a great long term investment for any family!